FbW-E01/Team7_space_game/README.md

    ALERT Ideas:

-   1, You can always eat more !
+   i.
+You can always eat more !

-   2, Hey there more Cake in the universe you lose
+   ii.
+Hey there more Cake in the universe you lose

-   3, Well super Worm done you win
+   iii.
+Well super Worm done you win

-   4, No worm left behind you lose
+   iii.
+No worm left behind you lose

-   5, You need more Cake
+   iv.
+You need more Cake

    ------------------------------